|Storage||1 - 50 GB|

 CTemplar company history and funding sources

-CTemplar is a Seychelles-based company that was founded in 2017.
+CTemplar is a product of Templar Software Systems Ltd, a Seychelles Limited Liability Company that was founded in 2017.
 The Seychelles is generally regarded as a privacy-friendly location, with a constitutionally guaranteed right to privacy, no mandatory data retention requirements, and an independent legal system.

-CTemplar is a small organization (around a dozen employees at the time of this review) that is completely self-funded and pledges never to accept corporate or government funding.
+CTemplar is a small organization that is completely self-funded and pledges never to accept corporate or government funding.
 This too should reduce the risk that they can be pressured into sharing data on their customers.

 CTemplar servers and data security